GiovineItalia/Gadfly.jl/docs/src/tutorial.md

 standard plots.
 The fuel efficiency plot is made more clear by toggling off some of the countries, for example.
 To do so, simply click or shift-click in the colored squares in the table of keys to the right.

+One can also zoom in and out by pressing the shift key while either scrolling the mouse wheel or clicking and dragging a box.
+Should your mouse not work, try the plus, minus, I, and O, keys.
+Panning is similarly easy: click and drag without depressing the shift key, or use the arrow keys.
+For Vim enthusiasts, the H, J, K, and L keys pan as expected.
+To reset the plot to it's initial state, double click it or hit R.

+Lastly, press C to toggle on and off a numerical display of the cursor coordinates.